428. Rory vs. Alastair: Are we spending too much on defence?

 This is tough, but

 I think as a communications challenge, I quite like it.
+And I think West Street would quite enjoy it as well.

-Because we have definitely got ourselves now into a culture
+we have definitely got ourselves now into a culture

-for them through our taxation, we are expecting absolutely brilliant tip-top public services in every aspect of our life.
+where without really wanting to pay for them through our taxation, we are expecting absolutely brilliant tip-top public services in every aspect of our life.
+So I think actually, first of all,

-So I think actually, first of all, on the litigation side of things, for example, I think it's tragic that Britain has become this culture.
+on the litigation side of things, for example, I think it's tragic that Britain has become this culture.

 You become,

-you tend to play safe, and that can actually mean not doing what might be the difficult thing, but the right thing in terms of medical care.
+you tend to play safe.
+And that can actually mean not doing what might be the difficult thing, but the right thing in terms of medical care.

 So I think arguing for that cultural change, can we please actually give a little bit more faith to our doctors?
+Can we please give a little bit more faith to our healthcare system?

-that, because we let's be frank, over time we have done it with tobacco, but actually to do the same in relation to junk food and in relation to alcohol, to say, look, you know, we can decide life's just all about having fun and having what I want when I want it, even if it's going to make me worse off health-wise.
+that, because we let's be frank, over time we have done it with tobacco, but actually to do the same in relation to junk food and in relation to alcohol, to say, look, you know, we can, we can decide life's just all about having fun and having what I want when I want it, even if it's going to make me worse off health-wise.

 But actually, no, as your government, you can call it nanny state if you want.